 - Creepy Child: The chalk children.

 - Crossover Punchline: The second episode featuring the character Ted (from Scrubs) had him noting, in the sting, how many people around town look exactly like people he used to know (including a few other guest stars that were around that episode).
-When the actor who played his evil boss shows up (playing Jules' dad), Ted freaks out and runs into a glass door trying to escape.
-Then Zack Braff shows up to deliver a pizza.
+When the actor who played Dr. Kelso shows up (playing Jules' dad), Ted freaks out and runs into a glass door trying to escape.
+Then Zach Braff shows up to deliver a pizza, and the Todd even shows up and offers him a high five.

-- Cut Your Heart Out With A Spoon: Ellie intimidates someone by threatening to "cut off your balls and shove them up your ass."
+- Cut His Heart Out with a Spoon: Ellie intimidates someone by threatening to "cut off your balls and shove them up your ass."

 - Dagwood Sandwich